fullstack-build/tslog/README.md

 * `std` - Which std should the output be printed to? _(default: stdErr)_

 ##### printPrettyLog
-Sometimes you just want to _pretty print_ an error on a custom output (if you want to add a new transport for example), e.g.:
+If you just want to _pretty print_ an error on a custom output (for adding a new transport for example), you can just call `logger.printPrettyLog(myStd, myLogObject)` where myStd is an instance of `IStd` (e.g. `process.stdout`, `process.stderr` or even a custom one, see example below):

 ```typescript
 class SimpleStd implements IStd {
   constructor(private _buffer: string = '') {}